Bison Meat

 Cooking with Bison

 With Bison, you go low and slow, due to the leanness of the meat.
 We do not suggest cooking your meats over medium.
-We also suggest after cooking you trim off all fat, bison fat tends to be a little like chewing rubber.
+We also suggest you trim off all the fat after cooking as bison fat tends to be a little like chewing rubber.

 Grilling & Broiling